Shreyas-ITB/VerusStatisticsAPI/README.md

 # VerusStatisticsAPI

-This API is created to provide the information of the verus-ethereum bridge, it also provides a variety of different transaction handling functions.
-As it's made in python it is very flexible and easy to use!
+This API is created to provide the information of the verus-ethereum bridge, it also provides a variety of different transaction handling functions, that you can use to fetch various different price information, weights, currencystate and many more.